- Print

 number: 80

-If the target of annotation is Ingress or Service, annotation is available for both resource types.
+If the target of an annotation is Ingress or Service, the annotation is available for both resource types.
 If the same annotation is found in both Ingress and Service, the annotation applied to Service takes priority.

 # naver-service.yaml